iamkirankumaryadav/Library/Data Science/Regularization.md

 - Allows Hyperparameter Tuning
 - Keep test Set as Trulu Unseen Dataset.

-2. Train with More Relevant Data
+2.Train with More Relevant Data

-3. Remove Irrelevant Features and Duplicate Observations.
+3.Remove Irrelevant Features and Duplicate Observations.

-4. Early Stopping
+4.Early Stopping
    Up until Certain Iterations, New Iterations improve the Model.
    Model's Ability to Generalize can Weaken as it begins to Overfit Training Data.

-5. Ensembling
+5.Ensembling
 - Combining Predictions from Multiple Seperate Models.

-A. Bagging (Reduce Chance of Overfitting)
+A.Bagging (Reduce Chance of Overfitting)
 - Trains Large Number of Strong Learners in Parallel
 - Select Majority | Mode

-B. Boosting (Improve Flexibity of Simple Models)
+B.Boosting (Improve Flexibity of Simple Models)
 - Trains Large Number of Weak Learners in Series | Sequence
 - Each One in Series Focuses on Learning from the Mistakes of Earlier.
 - Combines All the Weak Learners into a Single Strong Learner.